Gabrovo: History

 The area around Gabrovo, inhabited since the Neolithic, gained economic importance after Veliko Tarnovo became capital of the Second Bulgarian Empire in the 12th century.
 Craftsmanship and trade prospered due to the proximity to both the capital and the Balkan passes.
 Medieval Gabrovo was a small pass village of about 100 houses.

 After the Ottoman invasion of the Balkans in the 14th century, the demographic position of Gabrovo changed significantly, as it was the only settlement in a considerably large geographic area and an attractive place for Bulgarians fleeing from the conquered capital and neighbouring fortresses.
 It turned from a village into a small town (palanka) and began to develop as an economic, cultural and spiritual centre.

 Bulgarian Orthodox Theophany Crucession in Gabrovo.
-The priests are going to throw a wooden cross in Yantra.
+The priests are going to throw a wooden cross in the Yantra.
 Believers will then jump into the icy waters to "save" the cross.

 During Ottoman rule, the rich tradesmen spent plenty of resources for the small town's public planning.
 The first Bulgarian secular school, the Aprilov National High School, was founded in Gabrovo in 1835 with the aid of Vasil Aprilov and Nikolay Palauzov.
 Gabrovo was officially proclaimed a town by the Ottoman authority in May 1860.
 In the 1870s Felix Kanitz said that Gabrovo is "a big workshop" and that it is a "city that lives from the water," referring to widely used water power.
 The glory of the goods of Gabrovo became known throughout the Ottoman Empire, and beyond that, in Bucharest even nowadays there is a street named "Gabroveni".

 Shortly before and after the Liberation of Bulgaria in 1878, Gabrovo developed as a centre of industry on the basis of its economic traditions.
 Joint-stock companies emerged, factories were constructed and connections to the large stock exchanges were created, prompting some to label the town "The Bulgarian Manchester".

 The Bulgarian National Revival church of Gabrovo, an architectural monument.

 Population

-Gabrovo saw its most rapid growth in the post-World War II years, when its population was doubled.
+Gabrovo saw its most rapid growth in the post-World War II years, when its population doubled.
 Following general population trends in Bulgaria, the number of citizens started declining after the fall of Communism in the country.
-People started emigrating abroad or to the capital of Sofia.
+People started emigrating abroad or to the capital, Sofia.
 Currently, Gabrovo is more than 30,000 people short of its peak, achieved in the period 1985-1991 when the number of the residents exceeded 80,000.
 According to Census 2011, As of February 2011, the population of the town was 58,950 inhabitants.